 Selective allows you to select any particular area in the photo that you want to edit.
 Once you select it, a + icon appears in the upper left corner of the screen.
 Tap it and choose between Brush, Radial, or Linear Gradient tools.

 Healing tool cleans up the dirt in your photos.
-The bandaid icon that appears in the upper left corner of the screen removes spots for you automatically.
-Meanwhile, the cloning tool lets you choose which areas to copy when removing blemishes.
+The bandaid icon that appears in the upper left corner of the screen removes spots for you.
+The cloning tool lets you choose which areas to copy over blemishes.

 Profiles contain the filters that change the color and the mood of your image.
 It features a variety of selections from black and white to color.

-Light has all the exposure settings including Exposure, Contrast, Highlights, Shadows, Whites, and Blacks.
+Light has exposure settings including Exposure, Contrast, Highlights, Shadows, Whites, and Blacks.

-Color lets you change the White Balance, Temperature, Tint, Vibrance, and Saturation.
+Color lets you make changes to the White Balance, Temperature, Tint, Vibrance, and Saturation.

 Presets has more advanced Color, Black and White, and Creative Filters.
 This is also where you can add Grain, Sharpening, and Vignetting to your photos.